 The two architects no doubt share a meeting of the minds, or in their words, an architectural language.
 But the paths that led them to this point couldn’t have been more different.

 Mok’s formative years were spent at William Lim Associates, the eponymous firm of one of Singapore’s pioneer architects.
 After Lim retired in 2003, Mok continued the practice under the newly formed W Architects.
 He received the Designer of the Year award under the President's Design Award (PDA) in 2007.
-In 2015, he won Design of the Year at the PDA in 2015 for The Oliv, a 12-storey condominium at Balmoral Road.
+In 2015, he won Design of the Year at the PDA for The Oliv, a 12-storey condominium at Balmoral Road.
 He also helmed the refurbishment of national monuments such as the National Museum of Singapore as well as the Victoria Theatre and Victoria Concert Hall.

 Chang, on the other hand, was among the first batch of Chinese architects who returned to China after studying and working overseas.
 He set up Atelier FCJZ with his wife Lu Lijia in 1993.
 He also founded the Graduate Center of Architecture at Peking University and later became the head of the Department of Architecture at MIT.
 He was also the first Chinese architect to be a jury member of the Pritzker Prize in 2011.
 Chang’s renowned designs include the Xishu book store, Morningside Center of Mathematics, and Villa Shan Yu Jian.